kudocc/demo/sqlite/README.md

 The indexed table become faster, the reason if ........, see the [link](http://www.sqlite.org/queryplanner.html)

-#4 Limit from 5 to 10, use while other than if.
+#Limit from 5 to 10, use while other than if.

 ```
  2016-03-23 16:34:19.840 sqlite[604:60b] ----------------------------------